 - The School is not required to make adjustments or provide aids or services that would result in an undue burden on The School.
 In this case, the Coordinator will promptly search for an equally effective alternate accommodation for the future professional that would not unduly burden the program.
 The Coordinator will offer the alternate accommodation to the future professional. - The School is not required to alter or modify a course or academic program to the extent that it changes the fundamental nature of the course or program.
-When the Coordinator determines that a requested accommodation might fundamentally alter or modify a course or academic program, the Coordinator will promptly search for an equally effective alternate accommodation for the future professional and offer the alternate accommodation to the future professional. - Decisions regarding accommodation or auxiliary aids and services may require consultation with The School's Learning Leaders and/or staff to consider the fundamental nature of a course or academic program or whether the accommodation would impose an undue burden on The School. - · Accommodations are not retroactive. - Training and Policy Dissemination - The Coordinator will deliver training sessions for all School staff members at least once each calendar year.
-In these training sessions, the Coordinator will explain the basic requirements of Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (as amended) as they apply to The School.
-The Coordinator will provide information regarding: - The School's responsibility to provide accommodations to future professionals with disabilities and to not penalize future professionals for using approved accommodations. - How to appropriately interact with future professionals with disabilities.
+When the Coordinator determines that a requested accommodation might fundamentally alter or modify a course or academic program, the Coordinator will promptly search for an equally effective alternate accommodation for the future professional and offer the alternate accommodation to the future professional. - Decisions regarding accommodation or auxiliary aids and services may require consultation with The School's Learning Leaders and/or staff to consider the fundamental nature of a course or academic program or whether the accommodation would impose an undue burden on The School. - · Accommodations are not retroactive. - Training and Policy Dissemination The Coordinator will deliver training sessions for all School staff members at least once each calendar year.
+In these training sessions, the Coordinator will explain the basic requirements of Section 504 of the Rehabilitation these training sessions, the Coordinator will explain the basic requirements of Section 504 of the Rehabilitatic Act and the Americans with Disabilities Act (as amended) as they apply to The School.
+The Coordinator will provide information regarding:

+- The School's responsibility to provide accommodations to future professionals with disabilities and to not penalize future professionals for using approved accommodations. - How to appropriately interact with future professionals with disabilities.